narteche/QBDef/README.md

 ```

 # More documentation
-This work belongs to my Bacherlor's thesis, _A Formal Language and Tool for QBF Family Definitions_, written in 2020 at the KU Leuven.
+This work belongs to my Bachelor's thesis, _A Formal Language and Tool for QBF Family Definitions_, written in 2020 at the KU Leuven.
 [The thesis text](https://github.com/alephnoell/QBDef/blob/master/documents/Thesis%20Text%20-%20A%20Formal%20Language%20and%20Tool%20for%20QBF%20Family%20Definitions.pdf) and the slides used for its defence can be found in the [`/documents`](https://github.com/alephnoell/QBDef/tree/master/documents) folder.
-These contain an in depth dicussion of the tool and its implementation, as well as many other examples.
+These contain an in-depth discussion of the tool and its implementation, as well as many other examples.

 Besides, this work was presented at the QBF Workshop 2020.
 The extended abstract is also available in the [`/documents`](https://github.com/alephnoell/QBDef/tree/master/documents) folder, alongside the video recording of the talk and the slides used for it.